A new tower has been built to house owls thanks to the efforts of the Len Pick Trust, a group of students and a conservationist.

-The tower was unveiled on Friday last week off Meadow Drove, Bourne, and provides a home for barn owls, as well as other wildlife including birds, bats and insects.
+The tower was unveiled on Friday last week off Meadow Drove, Bourne, and provides a home for barn owls, as well as other species of birds, bats and insects.

-Bourne charity The Len Pick Trust owns the field where the tower was situated and had to demolish a barn there for safety reasons.
+Bourne charity The Len Pick Trust owns the field where the tower is situated and had to demolish a barn there for safety reasons.

 The barn was home to an owl and the trust wanted to mitigate the loss of its home.

 The trust approached Bob Sheppard, who lives in Bourne and is the Lincolnshire adviser for the Barn Owl Conservation Network, for his help and students from the learner engagement course and the bricklaying course at Peterborough Regional College stepped in to build the tower.